vladimiry/fs-json-store/README.md

 is a module for Node.js for storing JSON data on the file system.

-Module simply serializes/deserializes a file using `JSON.stringify / JSON.parse` functions, so it would not be great to use it with a huge data sets, but it's ok for handling simple needs like storing app settings, etc.
+Module simply serializes/deserializes a file using `JSON.stringify / JSON.parse` functions, so it would not be a great idea to use it with a huge data sets, but it's ok for handling simple needs like storing app settings, etc.

 ## Features